-If you’re thinking about redoing your kitchen, you’ve realized that your current kitchen isn’t working for you, and it’s time to do something about it.
+Are you thinking about redoing your kitchen?
+If yes, then you’ve realized that your current kitchen isn’t working for you, and it’s time to do something about it.
 Whether you’re renovating an old one or building a new one from scratch, there are a few things that you should remember when planning your layout.
-We’ve put together six of our most popular kitchen design tips to help get you started!
+Remodeling allows you to turn your vision into reality and address any pain points you’ve encountered in your current kitchen.

 1. Think Functional First